 EasyWP offers customers a Free CDN on the Turbo and Supersonic plan.
 A free content delivery network would help users have their content delivered to their target audience in any world region at the best speeds by choosing the closest server location.

 The company also offers Free PostiveSSL on its higher plans to add encryption, validation, and trustworthiness to your site.

 1. No CDN & SSL On Starter Plan

-If you think EasyWP is the cheapest way to start a blog, you are wrong.
+You are wrong if you think EasyWP is the cheapest way to start a blog.
 While the starter plan is priced at $3.88/month, it doesn't include SSL & CDN.
-Considering you can buy the cheapest SSL from NameCheap for $5.88/year and using a free Cloudflare CDN, the total hosting cost will be around $4.37/month.
+Considering you can buy the cheapest SSL from NameCheap for $5.88/year and use a free Cloudflare CDN, the total hosting cost will be around $4.37/month.

 Is the pricing affordable?
-No. Many similar hosts like FastComet start from $2.95/month, with free SSL & CDN even available on monthly billing.
+No. Many similar hosts like FastComet start from $2.95/month, with free SSL & CDN available monthly billing.
 Not only that, but FastComet also offers faster performance than EasyWP.